The 20 Best Acute Cerebellar Ataxia Doctors in Japan

 Tokyo, JP

-Takanori Yokota practices in Tokyo, Japan.
+Takanori Yokota practices practicing medicine in Tokyo, Japan.
 Mr. Yokota is rated as an Elite expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Spinocerebellar Ataxia Type 31, Olivopontocerebellar Atrophy, Acute Cerebellar Ataxia, Spinocerebellar Ataxia, and Thymectomy.
+He is also highly rated in 38 other conditions, according to our data.
+His clinical expertise encompasses Spinocerebellar Ataxia Type 31, Olivopontocerebellar Atrophy, Acute Cerebellar Ataxia, Spinocerebellar Ataxia, and Thymectomy.

 Elite in Acute Cerebellar Ataxia